Rafael1s/Computer-Vision-Algorithms/Project-1_FacialKeyPoints/README.md

 Notes on the notebook 3-Facial Keypoint Detection, Complete Pipeline.

-We use _class Net_ from _models.py_, where the architecture of CNN is defined:
+We use _class Net_ from _models.py_, where the architecture of CNN is defined as follows:

 **_First convolution layer, 1 input channel, 12 output channels/feature maps, 4x4 square convolution kernel_**